cbcrg/nf-phdcourse21/README.md

 ### Step 10 - Modularization with DSL2

 Nextflow allow the definition of modules of tasks and sub-workflows.
+The resulting modules and sub-workflows can be then imported into another Nextflow script using the `include` declaration.

 The script `rnaseq-modules.nf` defines the same processes we used in the previously examples.

 These tasks are included in the script `rnaseq-flow.nf` which defines the workflow logic to be executed.

-Finally the sub-workflow is include in the script `script8.nf` that's used as entry point for the sake of this tutorial.
+Finally the sub-workflow is included in the script `script8.nf` that's used as entry point for the sake of this tutorial.

 Run this example with the command: